 As frequency increases, all speakers become more directional.
 The frequency at which this starts to happen depends on the diameter of the speaker cone.
 The chart below indicates (in green) maximum frequencies that radiate evenly in all directions.
 Frequencies in the red zone are only audible directly in front of the speaker.

 Knowing about directivity, it’s important to choose speakers that will sound good in your vehicle’s available locations.
 For example, a component speaker set with an 8-inch woofer and a tweeter that only plays down to 4 kHz may not deliver good audio performance between 3 and 4 kHz if the listening position isn’t directly on-axis with the speaker.
-If you can add a midrange driver to the system, you may be better off choosing a 6.5-inch set.
+If you can’t add a midrange driver to the system, you will be better off choosing a 6.5-inch set.

 Car Audio Speaker Installation Is Crucial